harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/builder/notes/Builder Design Patterns in Java.md

-To Apply Builder Design Patter we need a New Class to Collect Data Variables and after the user fills all parameter data we Create Object from Student Class so we need to Declare ‘SimpleStudentBuilder’ class.
+To Apply Builder Design Patter we need a New Class to Collect Data Variables and after the user fills all parameter data we Create Object from Student Class so we need to Declare â€˜SimpleStudentBuilderâ€™ class.

 ## Notes :
-- We need to Declare this class ‘SimpleStudentBuilder’ inner in Student Class because we need to change Student Constructor to private and an inner class, we can init the new object form Student.
+- We need to Declare this class â€˜SimpleStudentBuilderâ€™ inner in Student Class because we need to change Student Constructor to private and an inner class, we can init the new object form Student.
-- We Need also Declare ‘SimpleStudentBuilder’ Static because we can use it from outer class and not init object from student :)
+- We Need also Declare â€˜SimpleStudentBuilderâ€™ Static because we can use it from outer class and not init object from student :)

 ## SimpleStudentBuilder Class: